When you have laying chickens, they will need to be fed.

-You can easily buy the chicken food at the farm supply store.
+You can easily buy the poultry feed at the farm supply store.
 It can run from $15-$45 a bag, depending on ingredients and if it’s organic or not.
 How do you feed your chickens cheaply, then?
 The last thing most of us want to do is break the budget on laying chickens, right?

 If you are truly adventurous, and ready to take the next step of homesteading, learning how to make your own chicken feed should be on your list.
 It’s not difficult to do, and the ingredients are wholesome, healthy, and not very pricey.

 Most of the ingredients for poultry feed are available at local feed mills, or even grocery stores.
 If you are unable to find them at your local store, you can purchase them online.

 I’ve included the links for you.
 Clicking on them and making a purchase won’t cost you extra, but it may help support my chickens and ducks addiction.

 Homemade chicken feed for layers:

 How do you feed your chickens cheaply?
 BE SURE TO PIN THIS TO YOUR FAVORITE BOARD FOR LATER.